perezbecker/dotfiles/README.md

 -----------------------------------------

-1. git clone git@github.com:perezbecker/dotfiles.git in home directory
+1. Run `git clone git@github.com:perezbecker/dotfiles.git` in home directory of new machine
 1. Run `makesymlinks.sh` command
 1. Check files dotfiles_old directory to see if previous dotfiles existed and copy useful information into this repo.
 Delete dotfiles_old when done.
 1. install Tmux